 HRPDC’s Water Resources executes and administers the Regional Groundwater Mitigation Program.
 Through this program, staff provides groundwater hydrology and computer modeling expertise and technical support to the participating member local governments.
-The program operates through a Memorandum of Agreement (MOA) between HRPDC and the localities that was executed in 1994 and renewed in 2010.
+The program operates through a Memorandum of Agreement (MOA) between HRPDC and the localities that was executed in 1994 and renewed in 2010 and 2016.

 Please contact Water Resources staff for more information, as well as a copy of the Mitigation Claim Form and local government contact list.

 Water Resources Documents